-A. Decision-Making Model for The Stock Market system
+A. Decision-Making Model for the Stock Market System

-Many stock market traders always use conventional statistical techniques for decision-making in purchasing and selling.[7]
-Popular techniques are used fundamental analysis and technical analysis.
-They are often net profits on the stock market, but they require a lot of knowledge and experience.
-Because stock markets are affected by many highly interrelated economic, political and even psychological factors, and these factors interact with each other in a very complex manner, it is, generally, very difficult to forecast the movements of stock markets (see Figure 4).
-Figure 4 shows Historical Quotes of Bangchak Petroleum public Co., Ltd. (BCP) Stock Prices.
+Many stock market traders use conventional statistical techniques for decision-making in purchasing and selling [7].
+Popular techniques use fundamental and technical analysis.
+They are more than capable of creating net profits within the stock market, but they require a lot of knowledge and experience.
+Because stock markets are affected by many highly interrelated economic, political and even psychological factors, and these factors interact with each other in a very complex manner, it is generally very difficult to forecast the movements of stock markets (see Figure 4).
+Figure 4 shows historical quotes of Bangchak Petroleum Public Co., Ltd. (BCP) stock prices.
 It is a high nonlinear system.
 In this paper, we are working on one day decision making for buying/selling stocks.
-For that we are developing a decision-making model, besides the application of an intelligence system.
-We selected a Neurofuzzy system (NFs), which are studied in the emerging and promising field of financial engineering are incorporating Neurofuzzy approaches [2, 8, 10, 14, 19, and 20].
+For that we are developing a decisionmaking model, besides the application of an intelligence system.
+We selected a Neurofuzzy system (NFs), which are now studied and incorporated into the emerging and promising field of financial engineering [2, 8, 10, 14].

-We proposed NFs for the decision making system, called portfolio management.
-The model scenario represents one day calculations made in order to get decisions concerning the purchase of stocks.
-For the model realization, historical data of daily stock returns was used.
-In the first step of the model realization, technical analysis techniques are used the decision strategy recommendation.
+We proposed NFs for our decision-making model, which we call Intelligence Trading System.
+The model scenario represents one time calculations made in order to produce decisions concerning the trading of stocks.
+For this paper, historical data of daily stock returns was used for the time interval.
+In the first step of the model realization, technical analysis techniques are used for the decision strategy recommendation.
 The recommendations (R) represent the relative rank of investment attraction to each stock in the interval [-1, 1].
-The values -1, 0, and 1 represent recommendations: sell, hold and buy, respectively.

-The recommendations are included in the input of a proposed NFs.
-Output NFs is the evaluating recommendation based on several recommendations of any technical techniques used by investors.
-The proposed NFs for a decision making system are shown in Figure 5.
+The values -1, 0, and 1 represent recommendations: Sell, Hold and Buy, respectively.
+After that, the recommendations are included in the input of our proposed intelligence system.
+The intelligence system output is the evaluating recommendation based on several decided courses of action from various technical techniques used by investors.
+The proposed Fuzzy Logic and NFs for the intelligence trading system are shown in Figure 5.

-Fig. 4 Historical Quotes of Bangchak Petroleum public Co., Ltd. (BCP) Stock Prices
+Fig. 4 Historical Quotes of Bangchak Petroleum Public Co., Ltd. (BCP) Stock Prices